How to use the command 'pgbench' (with examples)

 pgbench --initialize --scale=50 database_name

-• --initialize: This flag tells pgbench to initialize the database.
-It creates the necessary data for running the benchmark.
+• --initialize: This flag tells pgbench to initialize the test database for benchmarking.
+It sets up the necessary tables and data schema.

-• database_name: This is the name of the PostgreSQL database that will be initialized.
+• database_name: This is the placeholder for the actual name of the database to be initialized.
+You need to replace it with your target database’s name.

 Example output: